Get Involved/Issue Reporting

 Have realistic expectations

 Most developers working on KDE software are unpaid volunteers.
-Those who are paid to work on KDE software are typically paid by their employer to work on specific areas of interest to their employer, not general user-reported issues.
+Those who work on KDE software for a living are typically paid by their employer to work on specific areas of interest to their employer, not general user-reported issues.

 Consider trying to fix the issue yourself, or donate money to KDE so that there are eventually enough resources to hire full-time developers to fix user-submitted bug issues.